BrentGrammer/Pic_Searcher_App/README.md

 - Remove remaining debugging code

-- update var keywords in js code to be let or const (to avoid potential hoisting problems)
+- Update var keywords in js code to be let or const (to avoid potential hoisting problems)

-- Make a demo account and disable the delete account button with msg
+- Make a demo account and disable the delete account button with notification message.

 ## Completed Tasks:

-- Added forgot password feature using PHPMailer with Composer
+- Added forgot password and reset password feature using PHPMailer with Composer
 - Added a wiki with photos of the app and description of functionality.
 - Gallery page menu items now incorporate flexbox and are responsive.
 - User can now select delete pic checkbox easier by clicking anywhere in the image in EDIT LIBRARY MODE.